 All new students experience a one-day orientation program which takes place late in the summer before the first day of classes.
 The main goal of the orientation program is to begin to make the boys feel comfortable with being in a new environment with new classmates.
 The boys also use this time to learn how to read their schedules, find their way around campus and become oriented to the school rules and policies.

 Boys interested in enrolling in the school complete an online application, schedule an interview and sit for admission testing.
 After the candidate is interviewed, his parents are then interviewed separately for approximately 20 minutes.
-The boys are also required to have their English teacher, Mathematics teacher and either their principal or their guidance counselor complete an online recommendation form which is also added to the file.
+Applicants are also required to have their English teacher, Mathematics teacher and either their principal or their guidance counselor complete an online recommendation form which is also added to the file.
 On a subsequent Saturday, candidates for admission sit for a three-part admissions test.
 Admission testing includes the Otis Lennon School Ability Test, The Stanford Achievement Test and a free response writing assignment.
-For seventh grade admissions, the number of applicants varies between 75 and 100 each year.
-Approximately 110 new students are added to the 36 existing students as they progress from eighth grade to ninth.
+For seventh grade admissions, the number of applicants varies between 60 and 100 each year.
+Approximately 115 new students are added to the 36 existing students as they progress from eighth to ninth grade.